 Witness a Frenzy at the Fish Market

-You won’t find many guidebooks recommending Puerto Ayora’s fish market as a must see, but we loved hanging out there.
-Located just off the small docks in Pelican Bay, the Fish Market is a great spot to visit at around 4-5pm when the fishermen bring in their catches and the market gets swarmed by pelicans and frigate birds.
+You won’t find many guidebooks recommending Puerto Ayora’s fish market as a must-see, but we loved hanging out there.
+Located just off the small docks in Pelican Bay, the Fish Market is a great spot to visit at around 4-5 pm when the anglers bring in their catches and the market gets swarmed by pelicans and frigate birds.

 You’ll also spot an occasional sea lion or 3, begging for fish scraps under the table.
 They put on an awesome show, so don’t forget your camera!